-SBEA3843 Architecture and Human Behaviour (pre-requisite SBEA2523 Theory of Design)
+SBEA3843 Architecture and Human Behaviour:

-The course provides the environment for the practical application of theories of design processes and behaviour.
+The course provides the knowledge of human behaviour and practical application of the knowledge in the design processes.
 The course concerns two types of interactions, i.e. designer-based and user-based design activities.
 Both aspects are strongly linked to the cognitive and behavioural aspects of designers as well as users within the designing environment and designer-stakeholder (e.g. users, clients) interactions.
-Students would be encouraged to develop critical, systematic and inquiry-based approaches in dealing with design tasks.
+Students would be exposed to systematic inquiries, techniques and approaches in dealing with design tasks.